SCIFIHISTORY.NET

 "With the help of his uncle, a man travels to the future to try and bring his girlfriend back to life."

 On this day in 2008 (in Italy), The Signal was first heard by audiences.
-This SciFi/Thriller starred Anessa Ramsey and Justin Welborn, and here's the plot summary from IMDB.com:
+Written and directed by the team of David Bruckner, Dan Bush, and Jacob Gentry, the film starred Anessa Ramsey, Justin Welborn, and Scott Poythress.
+According to our friends at IMDB.com, here's the plot summary:

 "A horror film told in three parts, from three perspectives, in which a mysterious transmission that turns people into killers invades every cell phone, radio, and television."